mashmanuel/Day-2-assignment/README.md

 Isolation: Limited interaction with the broader developer community, which can slow down innovation and feedback.

-**Detail the steps involved in making your first commit to a GitHub repository.
+**5. Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?**

 Set Up Git: